prekshaadhar/digital_signature_project/README.md

 # Digital Signature System

 A hands-on cybersecurity project that brings digital signature verification to life using Flask, RSA cryptography, SHA-256 hashing, and MySQL.
-Built as part of Applied Cryptography (IT-3225).

 ---